 Proyecto Soberania Popular

-This profile was prepared when Joakin Mayorga was elected to the Ashoka Fellowship in 2001.
+This description of Joakin Mayorga's work was prepared when Joakin Mayorga was elected to the Ashoka Fellowship in 2001.

 Joakín Mayorga shows Colombia's small towns how to develop local "sovereignty" as a way of dispelling corruption and violence and laying foundations for development.